Hearts and Hands OSC Nonprofit Program

 We appreciate your financial support.
-Please send tax deductible donations to PO Box 1653, Eastsound, WA 98245.
+Please send tax deductible donations to PO Box 1653, Eastsound, WA 98245 or DONATE online.
 Your donations will be put to excellent use to help be of service to seniors and individuals with disabilities who could use some support!

 HEARTS AND HANDS is a program of Orcas Senior Center, the Orcas District of the Senior Services of San Juan County, a non-profit 501(c)3 corporation.
 This program provides companionship to recipients and is largely volunteer driven with oversight and management provided by the Operations Committee and Staff of the Orcas Senior Center.